Where most chronic headaches actually come from

 Dr. Rochet's approach to headache cases begins with upper cervical X-ray analysis.
 The atlas and axis are evaluated for rotational and lateral misalignment, and the correction is specific to those findings.
 This is a different approach from generalized cervical manipulation — it is a precise correction of a precisely identified structural problem.

-Many patients who have suffered from chronic headaches for years — and who have tried multiple treatments without lasting relief — find that correcting the upper cervical subluxation produces a fundamentally different outcome.
+Many patients who have suffered from chronic headaches for years — and who have tried multiple approaches without lasting change — find that correcting the upper cervical subluxation produces a fundamentally different outcome.
 Not just fewer headaches, but an understanding of why they were occurring.